jiajung2/Quantitative-Finance-and-Computational-Macroeconomics-Project/README.md

 Assignment 10- Investigation of degree to which the central bank responds to changes inflation affects how exogenous shocks to demand or inflation propagate

+Assignment 11-Compute two stochastic simulations of the new-Keynesian model and compare volatility with the change of factors of phi_pi by federal reserve

 ## US Macroeconomics Index Appraisal Project